Tom Coburn: Council on American–Islamic Relations

 Coburn joined Congressmen Sue Myrick (R-NC), Trent Franks (R-AZ), John Shadegg (R-AZ), Paul Broun (R-GA) and Patrick McHenry (R-NC) in a letter to IRS Commissioner Douglas H. Shulman on November 16, 2009, asking that the Council on American-Islamic Relations (CAIR) be investigated for excessive lobbying and failing to register as a lobbying organization.
 The request came in the wake of the publication of a book, Muslim Mafia, the foreword of which had been penned by Myrick, that portrayed CAIR as a subversive organization allied with international terrorists.

 Criticism of the National Science Foundation

-On May 26, 2011 Coburn released his 73-page report, "National Science Foundation: Under the Microscope", receiving immediate attention from such media outlets as The New York Times, Fox News and MSNBC.
+On May 26, 2011, Coburn released a 73-page report, "National Science Foundation: Under the Microscope", receiving attention from The New York Times, Fox News and MSNBC.

 STOCK Act

 Coburn was one of three senators who voted against the Stop Trading on Congressional Knowledge Act (STOCK Act).
 On February 3, 2012, Coburn released the following statement regarding the Act: